primiano/perfetto-docs/docs/contributing/common-tasks.md

 * Create the proto file containing the metric in the [protos/perfetto/metrics](/protos/perfetto/metrics) folder.
 The appropriate` BUILD.gn` file should be updated as well.
 * Import the proto in [protos/perfetto/metrics/metrics.proto](/protos/perfetto/metrics/metrics.proto) and add a field for the new message.
 * Run `tools/gen_all out/YOUR_BUILD_DIRECTORY`.
 This will update the generated headers containing the descriptors for the proto.
-  * *Note: this step has to be performed any time any metric-related proto is modified.1*
+  * *Note: this step has to be performed any time any metric-related proto is modified.*
 * Add a new SQL file for the metric to [src/trace_processor/metrics](/src/trace_processor/metrics).
 The appropriate `BUILD.gn` file should be updated as well.
   * To learn how to write new metrics, see the [trace-based metrics documentation](/docs/analysis/metrics.md).
 * Build all targets in your out directory with `tools/ninja -C out/YOUR_BUILD_DIRECTORY`.